 Guarantee arrangements.
-In the normal course of business, we have agreements with financial institutions under which approximately \$1.5 billion of letters of credit, bank guarantees, or surety bonds were outstanding as of June 30, 2010, including \$198 million of surety bonds related to Venezuela.
-In addition, \$213 million of the total \$1.5 billion relates to KBR letters of credit, bank guarantees, or surety bonds that are being guaranteed by us in favor of KBR's customers and lenders.
-KBR has agreed to compensate us for these guarantees and indemnify us if we are required to perform under any of these guarantees.
-Some of the outstanding letters of credit have triggering events that would entitle a bank to require cash collateralizat ion.
+In the normal course of business, we have agreements with financial institutions under which approximately \$1.6 billion of letters of credit, bank guarantees, or surety bonds were outstanding as of September 30, 2010, including \$210 million of surety bonds related to Venezuela.
+See "Business Environment and Results of Operations - International Operations" for further discussion related to Venezuela.
+In addition, \$216 million of the total \$1.6 billion relates to KBR letters of credit, bank guarantees, or surety bonds that are being guaranteed by us in favor of KBR's customers and lenders.
+KBR has agreed to compensate us for these guarantees and indemnify us if we are required to perform unde r any of these guarantees.
+Some of the outstanding letters of credit have triggering events that would entitle a bank to require cash collateralization.

 Financial position in current market.
-We believe our \$1.2 billion of cash and equivalents and \$1.9 billion in investments in marketable securities as of June 30, 2010 provide sufficient liquidity and flexibility, given the current market environment.
+We believe our \$1.9 billion of cash and equivalents and \$880 million in investments in marketable securities as of September 30, 2010 provide sufficient liquidity and flexibility, given the current market environment.
 Our debt maturities extend over a long period of time.
 We currently have a total of \$1.2 billion of committed bank credit under our revolving credit facility to support our operations and any commercial paper we may issue in the future.
 We have no financial covenants or material adverse change provisions in our bank agreements.
 Currently, there are no borrowings under the revolving credit facility.
-Although a portion of earnings from our foreign subsidiaries is reinvested overseas indefinitely, we do not consider this to have a significant impact on our liquidity.
+Although a portion of earnings from our foreign subsidiaries is rein vested overseas indefinitely, we do not consider this to have a significant impact on our liquidity.